bbc/http-transport-cache/README.md

 * http-transport:{version}:response - Basic response from a call cached for the duration of the `max-age` value key on just the URL of the response.
 * http-transport:{version}:staleResponse - Stale response from a called cached for the `stale-if-error` value keyed on just the URL of the response.

-Additionally, cache keys can be configured by passing a `varyOn` option. `varyOn` should be an array containing values that you want to vary on.
-For example, let's say you make requests to the same endpoint but values of some headers vary.
-By letting `http-transport-cache` know which headers vary, it will first check whether the headers actually exist in the request.
-If they do then it will construct a unique cache key which contains headers and their values.
+Additionally, cache keys can be configured by passing a `varyOn` option. `varyOn` should be an array of header names which the cache should additionally vary on; for some use-cases, requests made to the same endpoint but with differing values for certain headers illicit different responses - and therefore cannot share the same cached response e.g.`accept-language`.
+By letting `http-transport-cache` know which headers to vary on, a unique cache key will be constructed which also contains said headers and their values.

 Example: